emilypx/appfair.github.io/index.md

 Activating GitHub sponsorships will enable your account to accept financial contributions to your project through any of the supported funding model platforms.
 When sponsorships are enabled, your app's container will automatically add a Help menu link to the sponsorship service.

+For more information about enabling sponsorships for your app, see [Displaying a sponsor button in your repository](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/displaying-a-sponsor-button-in-your-repository).

 ### How can I remove my app from the App Fair catalog?

 The simplest way to remove your app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/APP-ORG/App` fork.